charter for nightlife without discrimination

 Charter for a nightlife without discrimination

-Together with a large number of actors in nightlife (restaurateurs, staff groups, event organizations, youth organizations, minority organizations and experts), through workshops, meetings in expert and follow-up groups and a large number of dialogue meetings, agreement has been reached on the content of this Charter for a nightlife without discrimination.
+Together with a large number of restaurateurs, staff groups, event organizations, youth organizations, minority organizations and experts consensus has been reached on the content of this Charter for a nightlife without discrimination through workshops, expert and advisory group meetings and numerous dialogue sessions.

-The charter will contribute to creating a nightlife that is inclusive and where there is equality and safety for all.
-The charter should be seen at its launch as part of an ongoing process that will step by step eliminate discrimination in nightlife.
+The Charter aims to help create an inclusive nightlife where there is equality and safety for all.
+At its launch, the Charter should be viewed as part of an ongoing process to eliminate discrimination in nightlife step by step.

-We – the signatories of this charter – undertake, as actors in nightlife, to take the lead and take responsibility for combating any form of discrimination in nightlife – regardless of ethnicity, national origin, religion, gender, gender expression, sexuality, physical appearance, age, social background, language or political opinion.
+We – the signatories of this Charter – commit ourselves, as stakeholders in the nightlife industry, to lead the way and take responsibility for combating all forms of discrimination in nightlife – regardless of ethnicity, national origin, religion, gender, gender expression, sexuality, physical traits, age, social background, language, or political beliefs.

-We therefore support the initiatives below and actively commit ourselves to working for a nightlife without discrimination, where the rights and dignity of guests are respected.
+We therefore endorse the initiatives below and actively commit to working for a nightlife without discrimination, where the rights and dignity of guests are respected.

 TO COMBAT DISCRIMINATION IN NIGHTLIFE